Trusted Refrigerator Repair in Wichita

 We understand how important it is to have a working fridge, so our techs have a large number parts on-hand.
 Most in-home and on-site repairs are taking care of in one service call.
 When you call on us, we’ll arrive at your home or business quickly to assess the problem and implement an effective solution at the lowest cost possible.
 If you have any questions call (316) 263-0652.

-We are factory authorized to repair Sub-Zero refrigerators, wine storage and more.
+We are factory authorized to repair Sub-Zero and Viking refrigerators, ice makers, wine storage and more.

 Refrigerator Repair Help